bbauska/W3Cx-5of5/README.md

 framework) service, that comes with a [nice demo of reverse geocoding](https://services.gisgraphy.com/static/leaflet/index.html).

-Let\'s see some examples of use.
+Let&apos;s see some examples of use.

 <h5>Example #1: how to get a physical address from the longitude and latitude</h5>